janmoehl/AndroidSlicer/README.md

 ### Use local WALA

-**Note, that WALA 1.5.4 requires Java 8, as Version 9 has some breaking changes**.
+**Note, that WALA 1.5.4 requires Java 8, as Java Version 9 has some breaking changes**.

 It could be necessary, to compile a local version of WALA to provide it with the correct paths.